maciakl/pv/README.md

         -h, --help      Show this help
         -c, --config    Show configuration

+While it works as a stand alone program, `pv` has been designed specifically to work in tandem with `lf` in lieu of a shell specific script.

+To configure `pv` to be the default previewer for `lf` add the following line to your `lfrc` config file:

+    set previewer pv

 ## Configuration

-You can configure the previewers and their arguments by creating a `~/.pvrc` file (it's `%USERPROFILE%\.pvrc` on Windows).
+You can configure the previewers and their arguments by creating a config file named `.pvrc`

+- On Linux, Unix and Mac put it in `~/.pvrc`
+- On Windows put it in `%USERPROFILE%\.pvrc`

-The format is simple:
+The format of the config file is simple:

     key=value